-Standing at a height of five feet, the imposing bass psaltery is the only one like it in the world.
+Standing at a height of five feet, the imposing bass psaltery is one of a kind.
 Made of cherry and Sitka spruce, the 35-string psaltery features a Gothic rose sound hole intricately carved from wood and parchment.
-Psalteries, which are far smaller than this bass psaltery, date back to Babylonian and Sumarian times, 3,000 years ago.
-Premier luthier Edward Turner made Winter Harps bass psaltery and alto psaltery.
+Psalteries, which are far smaller than this bass psaltery, date back to Babylonian and Sumerian times.
+They were also played during the Middle Ages.
+Premier luthier Edward Turner made Winter Harp's bass psaltery and much smaller alto psaltery.

-Where did the concept of a bass psaltry come from?
-In February 1998, Lori Pappajohn and Joaquin Ayala had a fortuitous meeting with premier instrument maker Edward Turner.
-They were looking for someone to make rare medieval instruments and were delighted to discover this award-winning luthier whose works are found throughout the world.
+Where did the concept of a bass psaltery come from?
+In 1998, Winter Harp Director Lori Pappajohn was looking for someone to make rare medieval instruments.
+She was delighted to discover this award-winning luthier whose works are found throughout the world.

-Lori and Joaquin had a specific instrument in mind -- one that didnt exist -- but could if someone was adventurous enough to take on the task.
-They wanted a deep-voiced psaltery.
-Based on their concept, Edward Turner designed a five-foot tall bass psaltery.
+Lori had a specific instrument in mind, one that didn't exist, but could if someone was adventurous enough to take on the task of making it.
+She wanted a deep-voiced psaltery.
+Based on her concept, Edward Turner designed a five-foot tall bass psaltery.
 Its 35 strings produce a haunting, ethereal sound.

-For hundreds of years, the medieval organistrum was an instrument that was pretty much lost to history.
+For hundreds of years, the medieval organistrum was almost lost to history.
 But in the 1970s Canadian instrument maker Edward Turner made one of the first organistrums of the 20th century.
-That instrument is in the collection of the Museum of Civilization in Ottawa.
-When Winter Harp learned of this instrument, the ensemble commissioned Edward Turner to make a second one.
+That instrument is in the collection of the Canadian Museum of History in Ottawa.
+When Winter Harp Director Lori Pappajohn learned of this instrument, she commissioned Edward Turner to make a second one.
 Mr. Turner's organistrum is a replica based on a stone carving on the frieze over the entrance of the 12th century Cathedral of Santiago de Compostela in Spain.
 Elaborately carved, the organistrum takes two people to play.
 One person turns the wheel to produce the drone sound while the other person turns the pegs to produce the different notes.
-It is related to the hurdy-gurdy, also known as the Vielle a Roue.
+It is the grandfather of the hurdy-gurdy, also known as the Vielle a Roue.

-Basically it consists of a huge guitar shaped box with a square key box attached to it that has revolving vanes which stop the strings at pre-determined intervals to sound notes.
+The organistrum's guitar-shaped box has a square key box attached to it that has movable vanes which stop the strings at pre-determined intervals, making the different notes of a melody.
 A wooden rosined wheel "bows" the strings.
-Not all the strings are stopped, thus giving a bag-pipe-like droning effect.
+Not all the strings are stopped, thus giving a bagpipe-like droning effect.

-The origins of the instrument are lost in the mists of antiquity, but possibly it was brought into Europe by the Moors when they invaded Spain in the 8th century.
-The earliest recorded construction methods were recorded by Odo of Cluny in the 10th century.
+The origins of the instrument are lost in the mists of time.
+The earliest known construction methods were recorded by Odo of Cluny in 10th century France.

 The nyckelharpa is a combination of a violin and a hurdy-gurdy.
-Its four strings are bowed like a violin, but the notes are made with keys like a hurdy-gurdy.
+Its four strings are bowed like a violin, while the melody is made using keys like a hurdy-gurdy.
 Its name means keyed (nyckel) stringed instrument (harpa).
 Underneath its four bowed strings are 12 sympathetic strings which give the instrument its rich resonant tone.
 The nyckelharpa dates back to the 1300s.